by Scott Herson-Hord, on Jul 28, 2021 12:24:41 PM

 All full-time, part-time, temporary, and seasonal employees who provide service to an employer are considered employees under Oregon's sick time law and are eligible to receive protected sick time off.

-The exceptions to this rule are:
+The exceptions to this rule include:

 - Employees receiving sick pay under the Family and Medical Leave Act (FMLA)